nextvikas/yii2-google-authenticator/README.md

 ```

-You can then access Nextvikas Google Authenticator through the following URL:
+You can then access Next Chat through the following URL:
 ```
 http://localhost/path/to/index.php?r=authenticator/default/scan
 ```